 - Competition: Activities in which users compete against one another for the highest ranking or to win rewards — for example, a tournament where players battle to win the most matches.

 - Live Event: Activities that occur in real-time that all users can experience simultaneously — for example, a sports match or livestreamed concert.
 These events should provide users with new content, features, or goods.

 - Major Update: Introducing significant new features, content, or experiences – for example, the launch of new game modes or levels.
 These events go beyond minor enhancements like UI adjustments or bug fixes.

 - Special Event: Limited-time events that are not captured by another event badge, possibly spanning multiple activities or experiences — for example, an event featuring a collaboration.
 These events should provide users with new content, features, or goods.

-Event name.
-Choose a distinctive, unique name that’s up to 30 characters long and written in title case.
+Event name: Choose a distinctive, unique name that’s up to 30 characters long and written in title case.
 This should be the actual name of the event, such as “June Leaderboard Climb,” rather than a call to action or tagline, such as “Watch the livestream.”
-Avoid generic terms or describing the type of event since the event badge already displays this information.
+Avoid generic terms or describing the type of event, since the event badge already displays this information.

-Short description.
-Briefly summarize your in-app event in up to 50 characters.
+Short description: Briefly summarize your in-app event in up to 50 characters written in sentence case.
 This information displays on your event card.

-Long description: Provide more information about your event — such as potential rewards — in up to 120 characters.
+Long description: Provide more information about your event — such as potential rewards — in up to 120 characters written in sentence case.
 This information displays on your event details page.